-An important part of the work will be focused on the study of non-equilibrium phase transitions and conditions, and a route to thermalization in strongly interacting systems using conventional methods and holographic techniques.
+An important part of the work will be focused on the study of non-equilibrium phase transitions and conditions, and a route to thermalization in strongly interacting systems.
 In particular, we will focus on the dynamics of transitions to topological phases.

 To extend the self-consistent relativistic density functional formalism based on realistic interactions and describe exotic decays of deformed nuclei; To study process of nuclear astrophysics, and nuclear reactions where a realistic equation of state derived from many body theory is relevant.

 Fractionalization and confinement of degrees of freedom in low-dimensional systems will be studied.
 Conditions for the formation of bound-states will be studied in the context of scattering theories and the Bethe-Salpeter equation.

 Further employment of Resonance-Spectrum Expansion, both for scattering and production processes.
 More empirical analysis of mesonic production data, to be modeled with resonances and threshold effects.
 Search for additional data supporting light E(38) boson.
 Model description of oscillations and CP violation in K, D, and B sectors due to W-boson width.

 Differential geometry and applications to physical systems

 Comparison of results on the principal eigenvalue of a drift-gradient Laplace operator on compact domains of manifolds.
 Minimum principles, Rayleigh-type inequalities, diffusion equation.
 Isoperimetric inequalities for periodic regions with symmetries with applications in crystallography and materials, least area interfaces separating two liquids.